 Finding a qualified domestic violence lawyer in Manassas is as simple as calling an attorney for a free evaluation of your case.
 Mr. Duckett is committed to upholding defendants’ rights, and he diligently works to provide the best possible outcome.
 He effectively builds a strong attorney-client relationship that is crucial to building a successful case.

 Allegations of domestic abuse can destroy your family, and a criminal conviction can ruin your career.
 Don’t take the risk of handling your case on your own.
-Act quickly to obtain quality legal representation by calling (703) 940-1570.
-Get a Manassas domestic violence attorney by your side.
+Get a Manassas domestic violence attorney on your side.